The Problem We Solve:

 1. Why does design fail?

-Most design fails because it’s built for expression, not reception.
 The brain filters predictable visuals in under 2.7 seconds, discarding anything that feels familiar.
-When brands design for themselves instead of the mind that receives them, they vanish.
+When design speaks to the creator instead of the mind that receives it, it vanishes.

 2. What is the neuro-aesthetic advantage?